-• A single computation step of such a Turing machine depends on its current location on the tape, on the contents of the corresponding cell, and on the internal state of the machine.
+A single application of the computation rule.
+A single computation step of such a Turing machine depends on its current location on the tape, on the contents of the corresponding cell, and on the internal state of the machine.
 Based on the latter two elements, the transition function determines a new symbol-state pair as well as a movement instruction (i.e., "left" or "right" or "stay").
 The machine modifies the contents of the said cell and its internal state accordingly, and moves as directed.
-That is, suppose that the machine is in state q and resides in a cell containing the symbol $\sigma$ , and suppose that the transition function maps $(\sigma, q)$ to $(\sigma', q', D)$ .
-Then, the machine modifies the contents of the said cell to $\sigma'$ , modifies its internal state to q', and moves one cell in direction D. Figure 1.2 shows a single step of a Turing machine that, when in state 'b' and seeing a binary symbol $\sigma$ , replaces $\sigma$ with the symbol $\sigma + 2$ , maintains its internal state, and moves one position to the right.
+That is, suppose that the machine is in state q and resides in a cell containing the symbol $\sigma$ , and suppose that the transition function maps ( $\sigma$ , q) to ( $\sigma'$ , q', D).
+Then, the machine modifies the contents of the solution D. Figure 1.1 shows a single step of a Turing machine that, when in state 'b' and seeing a binary symbol $\sigma$ , replaces $\sigma$ with the symbol $\sigma + 2$ , maintains its internal state, and moves one position to the right.

 Formally, we define the successive configuration function which maps each instantaneous configuration to the one resulting by letting the machine take a single step.
-This function modifies its argument in a very minor manner, as described in the foregoing; that is, the contents of at most one cell (i.e., at which the machine currently resides) is changed, and in addition the internal state of the machine and its location may change too.
+This function modifies its argument in a very minor manner, as described in the foregoing paragraph; that is, the contents of at most one cell (i.e., at which the machine currently resides) is changed, and in addition the internal state of the machine and its location may change too.